o3de/o3de.org/content/docs/user-guide/testing/_index.md

 ---
-title: "Testing and optimization"
+title: "Testing"
 date: 2021-03-02T00:23:56-05:00
 weight: 1300
 ---

 Test automation is the process of writing small snippets of code (tests) to verify the desired functionality of Open 3D Engine extensions and tools that you create.
-Optimization is the process of making code perform and use resources in the most efficient way.

 {{< important >}}
 Contributors to the O3DE Project are required to write tests for their features, following the standards set by the [Open 3D Foundation Testing Special Interest Group](https://github.com/o3de/sig-testing).
 If you plan to contribute, make sure that you're familiar with project test standards as well as the frameworks.